Home > Biking

 Why do mountain bikers wear baggy shorts?

-Mountain bike shorts are also typically thicker fabric for durability, and a looser fit means more comfort as well.
-Especially since many riders choose to wear a liner, or chamois, underneath their shorts.
-Outside of bagginess, shorts come in a variety of fits and lengths — some of our favorites with a more relaxed fit include the Liv Passo Baggy Shorts or Norrøna Fjora Shorts
+Mountain bike shorts are also typically made of thicker fabric for durability, and a looser fit means more comfort as well, especially since many riders choose to wear a liner, or chamois, underneath their shorts.
+Outside of bagginess, shorts come in a variety of fits and lengths to suit varying riding styles or personal preferences.

 Subscribe Now